nixnull/Tentative-Nomic/rules.md

 Each rule has a Rule Number, which is the next sequential number after the highest of any other rule that has ever existed.

-Each rule has a revision number, which is the number of changes made to the rule since it was enacted.
+Each rule has a Revision Number, which is the number of changes made to the rule since it was enacted.

 Each rule has a Power Number, which is a whole, positive integer.

-Each rule has a title, which has no effect.
+Each rule has a Title, which has no effect.

-Each rule has a text, which is considered to be a series of facts about the game.
+Each rule has a Text, which is considered to be a series of facts about the game.

 Rules cannot be changed except as described by the rules.